GurpreetDel/InterviewQuestionsDSA/README.md

-# Java String and Array Conversions Guide
+# Java String and Array Conversions Guide and Selenium XPath Demo

 This guide provides an in-depth explanation of different methods for converting between strings and arrays in Java, with a focus on when to use each approach.
+It also includes a demonstration of XPath axes and CSS selectors using Selenium WebDriver.

 ## Table of Contents
 - [String to Array Conversions](#string-to-array-conversions)